Arts Inclusion Resources

 The guide’s contents include a brief history of audio description; rationales for audio-describing theatre from the perspectives of a member of the blindness community, an audio describer, a theatre producer, and a regional theatre education and outreach director; outreach initiatives for audio description education; a step-by-step audio description program plan; appendices, including information resources, signage, and a sample describer’s contract; and a glossary of terms.

-ADI is specifically oriented towards the subject of audio description and its Web site includes information on technology, service providers, trends, and more.
+ADP is specifically oriented towards the subject of audio description and its website includes information on technology, service providers, trends, and more.

 Disability Access Symbols